iterative/vscode-dvc/CONTRIBUTING.md

   panel in the _File Explorer_ or the **DVC panel** in _Source Control_) or by running `dvc pull` from _Terminal_.

-- In order to [run experiments] in the demo project, the virtual env should be loaded through the [Python extension] (please install it).
+- In order to [run experiments] in the demo project, the [Python extension] should be installed so that the virtual env is activated.

 [python extension]:
   https://marketplace.visualstudio.com/items?itemName=ms-python.python